How well does the vaccine work?

 The BCG is no longer offered to children in secondary schools in the UK.
 It was replaced in 2005 with a targeted programme for babies, children and young adults at higher risk of TB.

-This is because TB rates in this country are low in the general population.
+This is because TB rates in this country are very low in the general population.

-TB is difficult to catch because this requires close contact with an infected person, usually over a long period of time.
+TB is difficult to catch because this requires close contact with an infected person (for example, living together).

 There was no scar or blister after my child's BCG jab.
 Did it work?